kgalliher/kg-projects/README.md

 Scripts and  classes written during my time as a Geodata Analyst.
 Contains SDE Geodatabase and database specific queries and functionality.

 ### Python:
-Using Arcpy, Pyodbc and Cx_Oracle packages.
+Pure Python, geoprocessing, ArcGIS Python API, DBMS admin.
 ### SQL:
-Native DBMS spatial queries and Geodatabase Admin functionality.
+Native DBMS spatial queries and geodatabase Admin functionality.
 ### Java:
 Using SDE SDK and Java.SQL utilities to affect geodatabases and databases.
 ### .NET
-Using ArcObjects in .NET and various othe C# projects.
+Using ArcObjects in .NET and various other C# projects.
 ### Arduino
 Arduino code for various projects